OfficeDev/Microsoft-Teams-Samples/samples/bot-request-approval/nodejs/Readme.md

 3) Install node modules

    Inside node js folder, open your local terminal and run the below command to install node modules.
-You can do the same in Visual studio code terminal by opening the project in Visual studio code
+You can do the same in Visual Studio code terminal by opening the project in Visual Studio code.

     ```bash
     npm install